gkochera/CS340-demo-flask-app/doc/GUIDE.md

 If not, go back and verify you followed the steps correctly.

-## Step 3 - Let's Build the Project

 ### Structure

 Best to get this out of the way up front.
 You'll need to create a few folders.
 Get your repo organized in the following manner: